awailly/nrop/demos/index.md

 The simplest form of ga is two chains, as ROP chains, do the same thing.

 A sample binary containing [optiROP](https://media.blackhat.com/us-13/US-13-Quynh-OptiROP-Hunting-for-ROP-Gadgets-in-Style-Slides.pdf) tricky chains is included in the [examples directory of the github repository](https://github.com/awailly/nrop/tree/master/examples).
-We will use this binary to underline different type of gadgets handled by nROP.
+We will use this binary to underline different type of gadgets handled by nROP, and corresponding to the categories of gadgets identified by @aquynh.

 ## Natural gadgets

 ### PN1

-### PN2
+The first category of gadgets sets a register to another register.

 Command to launch:

     % ./packer -t 4889d8c3 examples/opti | grep "equivalent!
-3" -A3
+3" -A2

 Results